-Art Seen is delighted to announce that British artist Angus Braithwaite will present ‘A Home of Ghosts and Spirits’, his first solo exhibition outside of the UK opening on Friday the 12th of October at 19:00.
-The exhibition is curated by Maria Stathi and it will continue until the 24 of November.
+Art Seen is delighted to announce that British artist Angus Braithwaite will present ‘A Home of Ghosts and Spirits’, his first solo exhibition outside of the UK.
+The show is curated by Maria Stathi and it will continue until the 24 of November.

 For this new commission, Braithwaite has invited four Ghosts who inhabit constructed environments to spend six weeks in the Nicosia gallery.